 Making the bezels!

 A 'bezel' is the frame around my jewellery.
 I do purchase some of my bezels - if the description says 'silver-plated alloy' that means that it's a bezel I've purchased.
 But lately I've spent a lot of my time learning to make my own bezels.
-So far I've been working in pigmented resin, and in resin with metals powders mixed into the (this is called cold-casting) - but I am looking to working with what they call 'Metal Clay' - which is a very fine metal powder with some additives mixed in that you can manipulate like clay, but then fire in a kiln to get a fully metal piece.
+So far I've been working in pigmented resin, and in resin with metals powders mixed into the (this is called cold-casting) - but I have started to work with what they call 'Metal Clay' - which is a very fine metal powder with some additives mixed in that you can manipulate like clay, but then fire in a kiln to get a fully metal piece.